deliaDong/h2-p2021-room/README.md

 ## Features

-- 7 uniques room with some randomness in generation
+- 7 uniques rooms

-- Discover memory about furnitures and object
+- Environment:
+  - Random date generation
   - Next room according to what you have discovered
-- Random date generation
+  - Some randomness in each room generation
-- First person view
   - Day / Night cycle
+- Gemaplay:
+  - Discover memory about furnitures and object by clicking on it when they are outlined
   - Multi-ending according to the memory you discovered while exploring
-- Keyboard binding choice (coming soon!)
+  - First person view
+  - WASD, ZQSD and keyboard arrow controls
+  - Sounds output control button
+  - Toggle shaders button to improve performances

 ## Tech
 - Front: